École secondaire Confédération

-École Secondaire Confédération is a French as first language high school located in Welland, Ontario, Canada.
+École Secondaire Confédération was a French as first language high school located in Welland, Ontario, Canada.
 It was the first French High School in Southern Ontario and serves the French population of the Niagara Region.
-The school has been particularly renowned for its academic strengths in Business and Marketing as well as its great reputation in Hospitality/Tourism.
+The school was particularly renowned for its academic strengths in Business and Marketing as well as its great reputation in Hospitality/Tourism.

+In 2018, the school announced it was set to close after a lack of enrollment.
+In 2019, the building was demolished.